 Truck-mounted and trailer-mounted attenuators are to be subjected to the same test matrix.
 For all of the recommended crash tests, the supporting truck should be placed on a clean, dry, paved surface.
 Asphalt or portland cement concrete surfaces are recommended.
 Conditions such as a polished sur- face or a bleeding asphalt surface that could lower available tire-pavement friction should be avoided.
 The supporting truck should be in second gear with the parking brake set.
 Front tires should be centered with no steering angle; that is, they should point straight ahead and not be turned to the left or to the right.
 When appropriate, an infi nitely heavy support truck can be simulated by blocking the support truck against forward and lateral motion.

 The following sections present a summary of the critical test installation parameters that should be measured and included in the test report.
 Note that the following recommendations should be considered a minimum level of reporting.
-Testing agencies are strongly encouraged to provide docu- mentation of any parameter deemed important to the test results.
+Testing agencies are strongly encouraged to provide documentation of any parameter deemed important to the test results.

 Longitudinal Barriers and Longitudinal Channelizers